 I chose to join a hike with HIKE for Mental Health to help stamp out the stigma of mental illness and conserve wilderness trails.

-Please consider making a donation, leaving a message, or sharing this page.
+Would you consider making a donation, leaving a message, or sharing this page?

 1 in 4 families is affected by mental illness.

 HIKE for Mental Health is a recognized 501(c)(3) nonprofit founded on the vision of a world in which everyone, including those who suffer mental illness, can find the simple joy of living.

 Our mission is to alleviate the suffering of those afflicted by mental illness, eliminate the associated stigma, and foster responsible use of wilderness trails.